0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ## Shell As www-data

-With our python script we can search a lot of files.
-We can also run linpea.sh from it, to speed up the process.
+With our python script we can search the file system.
+We can also run linpea.sh from it if we wanted.

-### Uploading NC to the target ANd Getting A reverse Shell
+### Uploading NetCat to the target and getting a shell

-Using the webdave exploit we can upload the nc version on Kali.
+Using the webdave exploit we can upload the nc binary from Kali.
 First we copy the nc binary to our current directory.

 ```
 cp /usr/bin/nc .